 - Attend one of the Student Organization Summits offered each fall semester.

-- Table at the Fall Purple Key Fair (completion of the Annual Re-Registration form automatically sings you up for this.)
+- Participated in the Purple Key Fair (completion of the Annual Re-Registration form automatically sings you up for this.)

 Students, the form below is an application for RSO recognition, not a recognition in itself.
-A committee of representatives from College Council, the Office of Student Life, the Office of the Vice President for Finance & Administration, and Athletics will meet to review your application and any materials provided, and will notify the contact included on the form once a decision has been reached.
+A committee of representatives from the student body (selected by TABLE), the Office of Campus Life, the Office of the Vice President for Finance & Administration, and Athletics will meet to review your application and any materials provided, and will notify the contact included on the form once a decision has been reached.
 Until approved, the group is not allowed to meet under the College name or receive/use College funding or resources.

 Please complete this application and upload any other pertinent information (including mission statement, budget proposals, etc.).
-After you have submitted this form, the Vice President for Student Organizations will send you the constitution template needed to draft your proposed organization constitution & by-laws.
+After you have submitted this form, the student representative on the committee will send you the constitution template needed to draft your proposed organization constitution & by-laws.